 Abigail Arons, MPH, is a project director at the University of California, San Francisco (UCSF).
-Since 2001, she has led research and evaluation projects at UCSF focusing on reproductive and sexual health, including long-acting contraception, sexual health education, adolescent pregnancy prevention, cancer prevention and HIV.
+Since 2001, she has led research and evaluation projects at UCSF focusing on reproductive and sexual health, including long-acting contraception, sexual health education, adolescent pregnancy prevention, cancer prevention, and HIV.
 Currently, she leads an NIH-funded randomized controlled trial on the impact of guaranteed income for low-income Black youth.

 In addition to her professional expertise in reproductive health, Abigail took a crash course in breast cancer when she was diagnosed at age 31.
-After completing active treatment, she joined the Board of Breast Cancer Action, a national watchdog organization for the breast cancer movement, to advocate for more effective, less toxic treatments, and for a greater focus on the root causes of cancer, including environmental factors.
+After completing active treatment, she joined the Board of Breast Cancer Action, a national watchdog organization for the breast cancer movement, to advocate for more effective, less toxic treatments and a greater focus on the root causes of cancer, including environmental factors.
 Abigail is thrilled to serve as the Chair of the Board of the National Women’s Health Network.

 Resources for Episode 010: